socketio/socket.io-website/source/docs/index.md

 });
 ```

-The API on the server-side is similar, you also get an `socket` object which extends the Node.js [EventEmitter](https://nodejs.org/docs/latest/api/events.html#events_class_eventemitter) class:
+The API on the server-side is similar, you also get a `socket` object which extends the Node.js [EventEmitter](https://nodejs.org/docs/latest/api/events.html#events_class_eventemitter) class:

 ```js
 const io = require('socket.io')(3000);